The Clear Edge

 The framework principle:

 A decision framework is a pre-built protocol that evaluates inputs and produces a decision without deliberation.
-If inputs match the criteria, the decision is yes.
-If inputs don’t match, the decision is no. No debate.
-No “let me think about it.”
+If inputs match the criteria, the decision is yes; if inputs don’t match, the decision is no, with no debate and no “let me think about it.”

 Framework structure: